-On this screen they can either create a new simulation from scratch or reload an existing simulation they ran before and reload it as a template.
+On this screen they can either create a new simulation from scratch or reload an existing simulation (including all stages of simulation) they ran before and reload it as a template.

+User can search the past simulations based on the fields shown on UI.

 Clicking on "Create" will bring a dialog to the user to enter the simulation description and select the as-of date.

 As-of date is going to be defaulted to the latest one available in RFO.
-User can change to a past as-of date if needed.
+User can change to a past as-of date if needed, as long as as-of date is available in RFO as a reporting date.